roger-uw/HaskellQuest/README.md

 Entering the HaskellQuest folder and double-clicking startHaskellQuest.bat will start the game.
 If the game does not start in 30 seconds, enter the win-unpacked folder and find a file named HaskellQuest.exe, double-clicking this file will start the game.

-_For users using non-roman alphabets, please switch to the English input method while playing HaskellQuest._
+_For non-roman alphabets users, please switch to the English input method while playing HaskellQuest._

 ### macOS